 A waxing crescent moon is an intermediate phase of the lunar cycle that starts right after the new moon and lasts until it becomes a first quarter moon.

-The meaning of a waxing crescent moon
+Meaning of a waxing crescent moon

 A waxing crescent moon consists of two terms: waxing and crescent.